Trees can teach us how to be good ancestors.

 If you're part of the Enviroschools programme you should check out the Living Landscapes resources.

 You might already have plans to start a ngahere in your school or kura grounds, or maybe you're involved with a community planting project.
-Winter is the season for planting, so keep an eye out for community planting events in your area during Terms 2 and 3.
+Winter is the main season for planting, so keep an eye out for community planting events in your area during Terms 2 and 3.

 Trees That Count have a range of videos and advice for schools about how to plan and coordinate planting days.
 Remember to check in with your local community and environmental education providers to get support with this process.